Viktoru/mlfruitandnut/README.md

 git clone https://github.com/Viktoru/mlfruitandnut.git

 ```
-B. Drag and drop the Custom module mlfruitandnut to your "Custom" folder or "modules" folder.
+B. Drag and drop the Custom module mlfruitandnut into your "Custom" folder or "modules" folder.

-After you install the module you need to add a field and named it "link_the_site".
+After the installation you need to add a field and named it "link_the_site".
 This field allows to connect the module
 Overview.
 Go to your Drupal 8 site, and select Content Types "Main Lab Fruit and Nut" name.
 Click on the Manage Fields option,
 and "Add" a field name "field_link_the_site".
 Make sure is exactly the same name.
 Otherwise, it will returns an error after you install the module Overview.